Gunn Diode: Working Principle & Applications

 Further it is to be noted that the transferred electron effect is also called Gunn effect and is named after John Battiscombe Gunn (J. B. Gunn) after his discovery in 1963 which showed that one could generate microwaves by applying a steady voltage across a chip of n-type GaAs semiconductor.
 However it is important to note that the material used to manufacture Gunn diodes should necessarily be of n-type as the transferred electron effect holds good only for electrons and not for holes.

-Moreover as the GaAs is a poor conductor, Gunn diodes generate excessive heat and thus are usually provided with a heat sink.
-In addition, at microwave frequencies, a current pulse travels across the active region which is initiated at a particular voltage value.
-This movement of current pulse across the active region reduces the potential gradient across it, which in turn avoids the formation of further current pulses.
+Since GaAs is a poor conductor, Gunn diodes generate excessive heat and need a heat sink.
+At microwave frequencies, a current pulse travels across the active region, initiated at a specific voltage.
+This pulse movement reduces the potential gradient, preventing further pulse formation.

 Further it is to be noted that the nature of negative resistance exhibited by the Gunn diode enables it to work as both an amplifier and an oscillator, the latter of which is known as a Gunn diode oscillator or Gunn oscaillator.